Imagine if you had the chance to race on horseback in the Naadam against the locals in Mongolia?

 Not sure you want to be the guinea pig of our first year?
 Or you came in too late and all the horses are booked?
 You can come and crew for us!
 Get the flavor of the Marcha without all the suffering!
 Although you will be helping riders with preparing their horses, we will have local crew members on site to help you and teach you how to do things “like a gaucho.”

-- Transfer from Porto Alegre to Jaguarão (or other Marcha city) and back
+- Transfer from Porto Alegre to location of the Marcha and back

 - Food (some of it is provided by the Marcha commission) and drinks, except alcoholic.